CLICK FOR SOUND

 Creative Producer

+Jess Lu is a non-binary Malay-Chinese/Australian creative, educated at the Victorian College of the Arts.
+They’ve featured across film, television and theatre in Australia, the UK, the US and beyond.
 Jess is keenly interested in consuming and making queer, intersectional art for all communities.
 They’re invested in the future of the arts in Australia, and have been immersed in as many aspects as possible, including producing for independent theatre for Midsumma and Melbourne Fringe Festival, and as co-founder of Award Winning Naarm based live-action roleplay podcast The Dirty Twenty Podcast.

 Tim Sneddon (he/him)